codeadamca/arduino-45in1-7-colour-led/README.md

-# Arduino 7 Colour LED
+# Arduino and a 7 Colour LED

 A basic example of controlling a 7 colour LED using an Arduino.